stormpath/express-stormpath/docs/social_login.rst

 Simple, right?!

-Use Google Login
+Google Login
 ----------------

-Google Login is incredibly popular -- let's enable it!

-In the next few minutes I'll walk you through *everything* you need to know to support Google login with your app.
+Integrating Google Login is very similar to Facebook.
+You must create an application in the Google Developer Console, then create a Directory in Stormpath which holds settings for the Google application that you created.

 Create a Google Project